-For facilities regulated under 10 CFR Part 70, Subpart H, "Additional Requirements for Certain Licensees Authorized To Possess a Critical Mass of Special Nuclear Material," the NRC staff reviewed information to verify that the licensees were in compliance with applicable license conditions and the regulations contained in 10 CFR Part 70 Subpart H. Specifically, the NRC staff review looked at licensee compliance with the regulations in 10 CFR 70.62(c)(1), which requires, in part, that each licensee shall conduct and maintain an integrated safety analysis (ISA) that is of appropriate detail for the complexity of the process that identifies, among other things, "potential accident sequences caused by process deviations or other events internal to the facility and credible external events, including natural phenomena."
-The regulations in 10 CFR 70.62(c)(1), also requires in part, identification of the consequence and the likelihood of occurrence of each potential accident sequence, and the methods used to determine the consequences and likelihoods.
+For facilities regulated under 10 CFR Part 70, Subpart H, the NRC staff reviewed information to verify that the licensees were in compliance with applicable license conditions and the regulations contained in 10 CFR Part 70, Subpart H. Specifically, the NRC staff review looked at licensee compliance with the regulations in 10 CFR 70.62(c)(1), which requires, in part, that each licensee shall conduct and maintain an ISA that is of appropriate detail for the complexity of the process that identifies, among other things, "potential accident sequences caused by process deviations or other events internal to the facility and credible external events, including natural phenomena."
+The regulations in 10 CFR 70.62(c)(1) also require, in part, identification of the consequence and the likelihood of occurrence of each potential accident sequence, and the methods used to determine the consequences and likelihoods.
 The ISA is one of three elements of a safety program established and maintained by a licensee to demonstrate compliance with the performance requirements of 10 CFR 70.61.
-In addition, 10 CFR 70.22 (i) provides criteria for the fuel facility emergency planning.
+In addition, 10 CFR 70.22(i) provides criteria for the fuel facility emergency planning.

-For new facilities or new processes at existing facilities, 10 CFR 70.64(a), "Baseline design criteria," requires in part, that the design must provide for adequate protection against natural phenomena with consideration of the most severe documented historical events for the site.
+For new facilities or new processes at existing facilities, 10 CFR 70.64(a), "Baseline design criteria" requires, in part, that the design must provide for adequate protection against natural phenomena with consideration of the most severe documented historical events for the site.

-The NRC staff reviewed the ISA summaries that licensees submitted to the NRC with the license application or license amendment requests.
-The ISA summaries provide a synopsis of the results of the ISA and are retained at the facilities sites.
-The licensees of existing fuel cycle facilities completed their ISA after Subpart H of 10 CFR Part 70 was promulgated in September 2000.
-The ISA, in general, postulated that structures, systems and components (SSCs) will remain intact during credible seismic events and, in some cases, concluded that a high radiological or chemical consequence was highly unlikely based on the assumption that the SSCs will adequately perform their safety functions during the NPH event.
-The staff conducted inspections of the ISAs on a sample basis in accordance with the inspection program expectations to verify compliance with the new Subpart H to 10 CFR Part 70 requirements.
-Prior to recent NRC inspections (further explained in the next section), the NRC had not conducted systematic inspections of the ISAs with respect to NPH.
+The NRC staff reviewed the ISA summaries that licensees submitted to the NRC with their license application or license amendment requests.
+The ISA summaries provide a synopsis of the results of the ISA and licensees retain them onsite.
+The majority of licensees of existing fuel cycle facilities completed their ISA after Subpart H of 10 CFR Part 70 was promulgated in September 2000.
+The ISA, in general, postulated that structures, systems and components (SSCs) would remain intact during credible seismic events and, in some cases, concluded that a high radiological or chemical consequence was highly unlikely based on the assumption that the SSCs will adequately perform their safety functions during the NPH event.
+The staff conducted inspections of the ISAs on a sample basis in accordance with inspection program expectations to verify compliance with the new requirements in 10 CFR Part 70, Subpart H. Prior to the recent NRC inspections (further explanation in the next section), the NRC had not conducted systematic inspections of the ISAs with respect to NPH.

-For facilities regulated under 10 CFR Part 40, the staff reviewed information to verify that the licensees were in compliance with applicable license conditions and the regulations in 10 CFR 40.31(j)(1)(ii), which requires, in part, an emergency plan for responding to the radiological hazards of an accidental release of source material and to any associated chemical hazards directly incident thereto, and to 10 CFR 40.31(j)(3)(ii), which requires identification of each type of accident sequences for which protective actions may be needed.
-The Honeywell Metropolis Works Facility and International Isotopes Fluorine Products Inc. completed an ISA, using methodologies, performance criteria, and staff guidance similar to 10 CFR Part 70 to evaluate relevant hazards and their associated accident sequences.
-Honeywell and International Isotopes ISA are captured in their licensing bases.
+For facilities regulated under 10 CFR Part 40, "Domestic Licensing of Source Material," the NRC staff reviewed information to verify that the licensees were in compliance with applicable license conditions and the regulations in 10 CFR 40.31(j)(1)(ii), which requires, in part, an emergency plan for responding to the radiological hazards of an accidental release of source material and to any associated chemical hazards directly incident thereto, and to 10 CFR 40.31(j)(3)(ii), which requires identification of each type of accident sequence for which protective actions may be needed.
+The Honeywell Metropolis Works Facility and International Isotopes Fluorine Products Inc. completed ISAs, using methodologies, performance criteria, and staff guidance similar to 10 CFR Part 70 to evaluate relevant hazards and their associated accident sequences.
+The Honeywell and International Isotopes ISAs are captured in their licensing bases.